system-transparency/stmgr/docs/manual.md

 ## The stmgr keygen command

-There's only one subcommand, which is used to create certificates, and optionally generate a corresponding keypair.
+There's only one subcommand, which is used to create certificates, and optionally generate a corresponding key-pair.
 There are defaults for the file name arguments, see `stmgr keygen certificate` for details.
 To create a self-signed root certificate: